tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

 * virtual: use the :ref:`virtual packet scheme <virtual_packets>` for spectral synthesis
 * integrated: use the :ref:`formal integral method <formal_integral>` of Lucy 1999

-The three methods can be specified when running the simulation (see the quickstart guide for an example of this).
+The three methods can be specified when running the simulation (see the :doc:`quickstart guide <../../../quickstart/quickstart>` for an example of this).

 The following example shows how to edit variables for the integrated method.